TernaryInc/custom-metric-prometheus/README.md

    - Uses 1-hour step intervals for data points
 2. Converts the data to CSV format with the following structure:
    - First column: `ChargePeriodStart` (RFC3339 format timestamp, e.g., "2024-03-20T15:04:05Z")
-   - Next columns: All metric names (one column per metric)
+   - Next column: The metric name (one column per metric)
-   - Remaining columns: Labels declared via the `--labels` flag (e.g., instance, job, device, gpu, etc.)
+   - Remaining columns: All labels found in the Prometheus metric data (e.g., instance, job, device, gpu, etc.), automatically extracted and sorted alphabetically
-   - Note: The CSV schema is determined by the `--labels` flag.
-Labels not declared via `--labels` will not appear in the CSV output, even if they exist in the Prometheus data.
-If `--labels` is empty, a warning is logged and no label columns are included.
+   - Note: All labels present in the Prometheus metric series are automatically included in the CSV output.
+Labels are sorted alphabetically for consistency.
 3. Writes CSV files directly to blob storage (S3) with filenames in the format:
    `{k8s-cluster-id}_{metric-name}_{date}.csv`